Brogramminggods/TicTacToe/README.md

 #### What we did not do from the project description
-We did everything asked appart from doing two build targets.
-We only did 1 :( ( That is if we did everything well enough )!
+We did everything asked appart from maybe not doing two build targets,

+The first build target is that when npm test is called. it returns an overview of the testing for every single folder/file, saying what could be tested better etc.

+The second "build target" was github related, we created a webhook so that when some git commands are called, it will make a file with the commit story.